-He has written extensively on all aspects of arbitration law, in French and in English.
-In 1999, he co-authored Fouchard Gaillard Goldman On International Commercial Arbitration, a leading publication in this field.
-In 2007, he authored the first published essay on the legal theory of international arbitration based on his Course at The Hague Academy of International Law (Aspects philosophiques du droit de l’arbitrage international), subsequently published in English (Legal Theory of International Arbitration) as well as in the Arabic, Chinese, Spanish, Hungarian and Portuguese languages.
-He is a Professor of Law at Sciences Po Law School, where he teaches international arbitration.
+A Professor of Law at Sciences Po Law School and a Visiting Professor of Law at Yale Law School, Emmanuel Gaillard has written extensively on all aspects of arbitration law, in French and in English.
+Co-author of a leading treatise in the field (Fouchard Gaillard Goldman On International Commercial Arbitration), he also authored the first published essay on the legal theory of international arbitration.
+The volume, originally published in French (Aspects Philosophiques du droit de l’arbitrage international), was subsequently published in English (Legal Theory of International Arbitration), as well as in Arabic, Chinese, Spanish, Hungarian and Portuguese translations.

 Emmanuel Gaillard has been appointed by France on the ICSID Panel of Arbitrators.
-He regularly acts as expert for the OECD (Organization for Economic Co-operation and Development), UNCTAD (United Nations Conference on Trade and Development) and UNCITRAL (United Nations Commission on International Trade Law).
-In 2010, he was appointed as expert by UNCITRAL for the drafting of the UNCITRAL Guide on the New York Convention, which will be published in early 2014.
+He regularly acts as expert for the OECD, UNCTAD, and UNCITRAL.
+In 2010, he was appointed as expert by UNCITRAL for the drafting of the forthcoming UNCITRAL Guide on the New York Convention.

-Emmanuel Gaillard chairs the International Arbitration Institute (IAI) and was the first President and one of the co-founders of the International Academy for Arbitration Law (AIDA).
-He heads Shearman & Sterling’s International Arbitration practice.
+He chairs the International Arbitration Institute (IAI) and was the first President and one of the co-founders of the International Academy for Arbitration Law (AIDA).